hishamcse/Robo-Chess/README.md

 <img src="https://github.com/hishamcse/Robo-Chess/blob/main/images/chess.png" width="40%"/>
 </p>

 **Robo-Chess**, a comprehensive repository dedicated to developing chess engines using a variety of **Deep Reinforcement Learning** techniques.
-This repository includes multiple projects, each focusing on different aspects of chess AI, from self-play imitation learning to endgame solving with deep Q-networks.
+This repository includes multiple projects, each focusing on different solutions of chess AI, from self-play imitation learning or endgame solving with deep Q-networks to Modified AlphaZero Algorithm implementation.
 It also adds solution to a kaggle chess competition.

 # Table of Contents